jonmikeli/azureiotdevicesimulator5-dps/docs/HowTo.md

 > NOTE
 >
-> The implemented code covers group enrollments, with symetric keys and MQTT.
+> The implemented code covers group enrollments with symetric keys and MQTT.
 Feel free to adapt the code to your own needs.
 Upcoming iterations will add other options.
-> In very secured environments, the primaryKey should not be stored in such a configuration file.
+> In production environments, pay attention to how the primary is stored and managed.

 ## Message templates